 John is the author of thirteen books in counselling and mental health including three best selling positive psychology books such as Becoming a Solution Detective, Solution-Focused Groupwork, and Counselling Children Adolescents and Families and ten popular self-help books for parents and families, such as Positive Parenting, Parenting Teenagers, Parenting Preschoolers and Young Children, Parenting When Separated, Coping with Depression in Young People and and the newly released Bringing up Happy, Confident Children.
 His books have been translated into nine languages including Japanese, Chinese and Arabic.

-John is co-founder of the Parents Plus Charity, and developer of the award winning Parents Plus and Working Things Out Programmes which are evidence-based parenting and mental health courses that are used in clinical and community services throughout Ireland and the UK.
-There are five flagship Parents Plus Programmes tackling the specfic needs of preschool, primary school and adolescent children along with tailored programmes targetting the needs of families in mental health, disability and community settings.
+John is co-founder of the Parents Plus Charity, and co-developer of the Parents Plus programmes which are evidence-based parenting and mental health courses that are used in clinical and community services in Ireland and internationally.
+There are seven flagship Parents Plus Programmes tackling the specific needs of preschool, primary school and adolescent children along with tailored programmes targeting the needs of families in mental health, disability and community settings.

 Mental Health and Technology